10 Industrials Stocks With Whale Alerts In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For UBER (NYSE:UBER), we notice a call option sweep that happens to be neutral, expiring in 4 day(s) on August 2, 2024.
-This event was a transfer of 500 contract(s) at a $65.00 strike.
-This particular call needed to be split into 7 different trades to become filled.
-The total cost received by the writing party (or parties) was $49.5K, with a price of $99.0 per contract.
-There were 788 open contracts at this strike prior to today, and today 1947 contract(s) were bought and sold.
+• For DE (NYSE:DE), we notice a put option sweep that happens to be bearish, expiring in 14 day(s) on August 16, 2024.
+This event was a transfer of 89 contract(s) at a $370.00 strike.
+This particular put needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $198.0K, with a price of $2225.0 per contract.
+There were 2431 open contracts at this strike prior to today, and today 1013 contract(s) were bought and sold.

-• For DAL (NYSE:DAL), we notice a put option trade that happens to be bearish, expiring in 172 day(s) on January 17, 2025.
-This event was a transfer of 250 contract(s) at a $42.00 strike.
-The total cost received by the writing party (or parties) was $72.5K, with a price of $290.0 per contract.
-There were 4844 open contracts at this strike prior to today, and today 250 contract(s) were bought and sold.
+• For ODFL (NASDAQ:ODFL), we notice a put option trade that happens to be bullish, expiring in 14 day(s) on August 16, 2024.
+This event was a transfer of 350 contract(s) at a $185.00 strike.
+The total cost received by the writing party (or parties) was $70.0K, with a price of $200.0 per contract.
+There were 514 open contracts at this strike prior to today, and today 427 contract(s) were bought and sold.

-• For NOC (NYSE:NOC), we notice a call option sweep that happens to be bearish, expiring in 18 day(s) on August 16, 2024.
-This event was a transfer of 100 contract(s) at a $460.00 strike.
-This particular call needed to be split into 18 different trades to become filled.
-The total cost received by the writing party (or parties) was $193.0K, with a price of $1930.0 per contract.
-There were 677 open contracts at this strike prior to today, and today 207 contract(s) were bought and sold.
+• For UAL (NASDAQ:UAL), we notice a put option sweep that happens to be bullish, expiring in 140 day(s) on December 20, 2024.
+This event was a transfer of 163 contract(s) at a $38.00 strike.
+This particular put needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $45.8K, with a price of $281.0 per contract.
+There were 492 open contracts at this strike prior to today, and today 361 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.